Student Handbook Chapter 3 - Confidentiality

 - Parents and advocates do not have access to disability-related records unless the student provides express written consent.

-- The only exception is in cases where a student is considered a threat to himself or others.
+- The only exception is in cases where a student is considered a threat to themselves or others.

 College parents/advocates often feel frustrated by FERPA regulations.
 They feel they need access to student information.
 College students are working toward increased independence and responsibility; allowing them to determine who receives their academic information is a part of that growing independence.
 As with many aspects of the college experience, increased communication between college parents and college students often yield a smoother experience.